n-mo92/nm_forest_thesis/README.md

 Further details and download information for these datasets are provided in rq1_step1_data_prep.ipynb under Step 1.
 As part of RQ1, I also replicated the general methodologies from Sexton et al (2016) for creating the forest consensus map and Johnson et al (2023) for creating an FAO-aligned forest map.

-For **RQ2**, I built upon the public repository [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) by A. Chai-allah from the publication Chai-allah et al (2023).
+For the data collection for **RQ2**, I built upon the public repository [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) by Dr. Chai-allah from the publication Chai-allah et al (2023).
 This repository scrapes URLs and trail content from the outdoor trail platform [Wikiloc](https://www.wikiloc.com).
 My modifcations to the scraping tools from Wiki4CES are described in rq2_step1_data_collection.ipynb and scrapy_setup_info.md and are indicated with comments in the scraping spiders provided in the wikiloc_scrapy folder.
 Additionally, for RQ2 I replicated some of the general methods from Chai-allah et al (2023).

 As **RQ3** uses a combination of the outputs from RQ1 and RQ2, no additional data was required.

+#### Acknowledgements

+A big thank you to Prof. Dr. Ross Purves for his supervision on this project.
+Thank you also to Dr. Abdesslam Chai-allah for providing his [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) repository, as well as additional use information and encouragement.

+#### Contact Information

+For questions about this repository or my thesis, please contact me at <a href="ninadanielle.moffat\@uzh.ch">ninadanielle.moffat\@uzh.ch</a>

 #### Citations